 3" DIAMETER CANDLE AFTER OPTIMAL 3 HOUR BURN TIME

 As you can see the ring is extended fairly close to the edge.
-It was burnt for the 3 hour minimum interval, it still can handle being burnt longer (and would benefit from that) but at this stage will not tunnel and can easily take hugging (I'll touch on candle hugging next week:)
+It was burnt for the 3 hour minimum interval, it still can handle being burnt longer (and would benefit from that) but at this stage will not tunnel and can easily take hugging.
+Read "CANDLE HUGGING 101" HERE

 If you end up extinguishing your candle too early and a tunnel has been created, just try to plan on the next few burns being extra long to try to correct it.
 This generally creates a problem if you have had several short burn sessions.
 Your candle may suffer from the heat caused in a tunnel suffocating the wick.
 This happens when too much wax is pooled and the wick can't get oxygen to stay lit or gets covered entirely with wax.
 You may need to keep the wick a touch longer than normal and carefully pour a tiny bit of wax out from the pool if your flame appears to be struggling.
 Again, this will not be necessary if you follow the above rules, this is only a correction that can be made if your candle was not burned long enough before.

-Next week I'm going to talk about "Candle Hugging" and "Wick Trimming" and how those help much more of the candle wax get used up and at a slower rate, extending the life of your candle.
+Make sure to read our post on "Candle Hugging" and "Wick Trimming" and how those help much more of the candle wax get used up and at a slower rate, extending the life of your candle.
+READ HERE

 I hope you found these little tips helpful and please drop a comment below if you have any questions.